Payments in the United States: An in-depth guide

 • Be transparent about any taxes or fees

-By displaying any additional costs—taxes, service fees, or delivery fees—early in the checkout flow, you can prevent customers from leaving due to a higher total price than expected.
-Customers care about transparency, and it can build long-term customer loyalty.
+By displaying any additional costs early in the checkout flow, such as taxes, service fees, or delivery fees, you can prevent customers from leaving due to a higher total price than expected.
+Customers care about transparency, and this can build long-term customer loyalty.

 • Offer multicurrency support